dayvar14/http-heatmap-server/README.md

 **Planned Features**

-- Social aspect that allows students to share and create school events
+- Social aspect that allows authorized students create school events
 - Social aspect that allows students to share which events they are participating in
 - Interactable Map that allows students to find nearby events
 - Notify students of their preferred set of school activities